agouil/podbeetle/README.md

 After this step is complete you'll be able to run the app and search for keywords in these podcasts.

 ### Run the app
-To run the app, simply:
+To run the app: `python application.py`

-1. Set the Flask enviroment variable: `export FLASK_APP=app.py`
-2. Run the Flask app with: `flask run`

 ## Contributing
 Pull requests are welcome! :muscle: